Hilary Knight

-Hilary Atwood Knight (born July 12, 1989) is an American ice hockey forward for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
+Hilary Atwood Knight (born July 12, 1989) is an American ice hockey player who is a forward for the PWHL Detroit in the Professional Women's Hockey League (PWHL).
 She is also captain of the United States women's national ice hockey team.
-She previously played for the Les Canadiennes de Montréal of the CWHL and the Boston Pride of the NWHL, with whom she won the inaugural Isobel Cup, and the Boston Fleet of the PWHL.
+Widely regarded as one of the greatest players in women's hockey history, Knight holds numerous records and has been a dominant force in both international and professional hockey for nearly two decades.